-The COVID-19 pandemic highlighted the need to make telehealth as accessible as practicable and that experience showed that telehealth is a viable alternative.
+The COVID-19 pandemic has highlighted the opportunity- and the need- to make telehealth as accessible as practicable.
 Telehealth helps reach audiences that may otherwise be unable to access care and provides the opportunity to improve patient care, treatment, education, and services, and ultimately bend the cost curve.

-In its 2016 Final Report, the constitutionally created Florida Government Efficiency Task Force recommended eliminating the remaining barriers to thoughtful expansion of telehealth as a way to save Florida taxpayers billions in healthcare costs annually.
+In its June 2016 Final Report, the constitutionally created Florida Government Efficiency Task Force recommended eliminating the remaining barriers to telehealth as a way to save Florida taxpayers billions in healthcare costs annually.
 In 2019, the Legislature enacted statutes governing the provision of telehealth but barriers to its effective use remain.

-SB 298 addresses one of those barriers: expanding the definition of telehealth to include audio-only telephone calls.
+HB 17 addresses one of those barriers-- expanding the authorization for telehealth providers to prescribe drugs.